technomada/core/README.md

 # Core Web Application Series

-`Getting the core things very very right.`
+`Getting the core things done very very right.`

 Influenced by
 - If your product is great it doesn't need to be good.
 (Paul Buchheit)